nicholaschantcs/bot-slack/README.md

 Here is the heart of your bot, this function is called everytime your bot receive a message.
 'res' is full of precious informations:

-* use **res.memory('knowledge')** to read a knowledge you just got in the input like a mail, a datetime etc...
+* use **res.memory('knowledge')** to access a knowledge you just got in the input like a mail, a datetime etc...
-* use **res.action** to get the current action according to your botbuilder schema
+* use **res.action** to get the current action according to your bot builder flow
-* in **action**, you can find a done boolean to know if this action can be done according to the requirements (ex: signin needs login)
+* in **action**, you can find a done boolean to know if this action is complete according to the requirements (ex: booking need to signin, signin needs a login)
 * use **res.reply()** to get the reply you've set for this action
 * use **res.replies** to get an array containing the reply set for the action && the following one if the next action can be done
 * use **res.nextActions** to get an array of all the following actions